RAII wrapper around an oveRTOS hardware watchdog timer.

 inlineexplicit |

-Constructs and initialises the watchdog with the given timeout.
+Constructs the watchdog and tries to initialise it with the given timeout.

 - Parameters